 Add the required rules to the Firewall to allow connections to the Samba share.
 To do this, open System Settings, go to Firewall, click the “Add Rule…” and select Samba from the Application list.

 That’s it; you can start working with the files contained within.

-When accessing a Samba share in Index, the contents may not load immediately, requiring the user to go back and forward without closing the application; otherwise, the user will need to authenticate again.
-This behavior is a bug, and we’ll fix it.
+When accessing a Samba share in Index, the contents may not load immediately, requiring the user to go back and forth without closing the application; otherwise, the user will need to authenticate again.